Measurement of the Casimir force between superconductors: Results

 with

+Here $a_\mathrm{mw}$ is the input power of the microwave drive at the cavity frequency, $a_\mathrm{sb}$ is the input power of the microwave drive at the red sideband.
 We cut off the scattering processes above order $|n|=3$, retaining 7 frequency ranges in Eq.~\eqref{EqSidebandmatrix}.
 This is a valid approximation when $g_0 \ll \kappa/2$, since each individual photon is much more likely to exit the cavity than to scatter from the mechanical resonator.
 For more details, see the \ref{SI}.
-The power in the first-order sidebands ($\pm \omega_\mathrm{m}$) scales linearly with the amplitude of mechanical displacement $x_\mathrm{amp}$, while the second order sidebands ($\pm 2\omega_\mathrm{m}$) scale quadratically and the third order sidebands ($\pm 3 \omega_\mathrm{m}$) scale cubically.
+The power in the first-order sidebands ($\pm \omega_\mathrm{m}$) scales linearly with the amplitude of mechanical displacement ${x}_{\rm amp}$, while the second order sidebands ($\pm 2\omega_\mathrm{m}$) scale quadratically and the third order sidebands ($\pm 3 \omega_\mathrm{m}$) scale cubically.
 The span of the sweep is doubled and tripled for the second and third mode.
-When we combine these known behaviors and flip the frequency of the $-1,-2,-3\times\omega_\mathrm{m}$ sidebands, we can perfectly overlay all sidebands in the high-amplitude regime (Fig.~\ref{FigOptomechanicsCasimir2}\textbf{B}).
-This shows that although the higher-order peaks arise from a nonlinear optomechanical effect, the profile of the response is unaffected by the optomechanical nonlinearity.
-Thus, even at large mechanical amplitudes the cavity output signal gives an accurate account of the mechanical displacement.
+When we combine these known behaviors and flip the frequency of the $-1,-2,-3\times\omega_\mathrm{m}$ sidebands, we can overlay all sidebands in the high-amplitude regime (Fig.~\ref{FigOptomechanicsCasimir2}\textbf{b}).